andikleen/pmu-tools/README.md

 The arguments need to be specified with + instead of - (--sample-args "+b")
 * toplev now automatically includes cycles with sampling
 * toplev now checks for event errata and automatically disables affected nodes, unless --ignore-errata is specified.
-* ucevents now supports Broadwell Xeon-D
+* ucevent now supports Broadwell Xeon-D
 * jevents has now limited support for Uncore events
 * toplev updated to Ahmad Yasin's TopDown/TMAM 3.02:
 	- Tuned Memory_Bound vs Core_Bound threshold